 Barbara Walker calls this a picot eyelet.

 Denise Plourde says she was dissatisfied with the (k1,p1) method because of the occasional bump in the middle.
 This method makes for a smooth appearance of two knit stitches coming out of the double YO.

-This is a three row method: double yo, work (p1, yo, p1) in double yo (or k1, yo, k1 if working in the round), and then decrease the middle yo away on the third row, ideally with a bunny ears back decrease, though depending on what else is happening on the third row, it could be just a regular decrease on one side or the other.
+This is a three row method: double yo, work (p1, yo, p1) in double yo (or k1, yo, k1 if working in the round), and then decrease the middle yo away on the third row, ideally with a centered single decrease with center stitch at the back, though depending on what else is happening on the third row, it could be just a regular decrease on one side or the other.
 The text on this stitch map explains how this works in more detail.
 Click on “swatch photos” at the bottom to see her swatch.

 I think this is lovely.
 I don’t think I’m going to use it in my secret code stitches because it doesn’t fit the pattern of having every YO on the chart be meaningful.
 You are welcome to sneak it in as you please, of course!
 And I might use it in other stitch patterns.